PandaTGOS/Terminal_Hangman/README.md

 # Terminal_Hangman
-A simple, basic Hangman project in python.
+A basic Hangman project in python.
+Made this just for fun.
+It runs smoothly, with a simplistic yet seamless interface.
-Run this on your terminal or on VS Code for a seamless experience
+Run this on your terminal or on VS Code for a seamless experience.